 joincommand are specified in the

 limits.conf.specfile.
-The limitations include the maximum subsearch to join against, the maximum search time for the subsearch, and the maximum time to wait for subsearch to fully finish.
+The limitations include a maximum of 50,000 rows in the subsearch to join against, the maximum search time for the subsearch, and the maximum time to wait for subsearch to fully finish.
 See Subsearches in the Search Manual.

 - Syntax: <field>, <field>, ...

 - Description: Specify the fields to use for the join.
 If no fields are specified, all of the fields that are common to both result sets are used.

 - Field names must match, not just in name but also in case.
 You cannot join

 product_ID.
 You must first change the case of the field in the subsearch to match the field in the main search.